danielfett/draft-dpop/main.md

 response per Section 5.2 of [@RFC6749] with `invalid_dpop_proof` as the value of the `error` parameter.

-To sender-constrained the access token the authorization server, after checking the validity of the DPoP proof, associates the access token issued at the token endpoint with the public key from the DPoP proof.
+To sender-constrain the access token, after checking the validity of the DPoP proof, the authorization server associates the access token issued at the token endpoint with the public key from the DPoP proof.
 A `token_type` of `DPoP` in the token response signals to the client that the access token was bound to